 Northland as a region has the highest remaining population of North Island Brown Kiwi.
-Approximately 30% of the Taumata Plantation Ltd (TPL) Northern forests contain kiwi which make use of both the native reserves and plantation forest for habitat.
+Many of Taumata Plantation Ltd (TPL) Northern forests contain kiwi which make use of both the native reserves and plantation forest for habitat.
 MFM (NZ) staff are involved with Northland kiwi recovery groups, actively managing programmes for kiwi recovery.

-MFM (NZ) is now involved in seven kiwi recovery projects in Whatoro, Waipunga, Gammons, Whanui, Nugunguru, Waipu and Rakautao Forests, giving a total area of 12,600ha now under predator control.
+MFM (NZ) is now involved in kiwi recovery projects in Whatoro, Waipunga, Gammons, Whanui, Ngunguru, Waipu and Rakautao Forests, with approx. 12,600ha of forest now under predator control.
 Whatoro Forest is located in an area with naturally high kiwi populations and was selected as a priority due to its location between two Department of Conservation (DOC) forests actively managed for kiwi (Trounson and Kaihu Forest Parks).
 MFM (NZ) joined forces with the Northland Regional Council, DOC and neighbours to develop a Community Pest Control Area (CPCA) over approximately 2,500ha.
 NRC provided financial support initially to set up and run the project, with MFM (NZ) and the neighbours now responsible for longer term management.